0xfe/microstellar/README.md

 // In stellar, you can create all kinds of asset types -- dollars, houses, kittens.
 These
 // customized assets are called credit assets.
 //
-// But the native asset is lumens (XLM).
-Lumens are used to pay for transactions on the
+// However, the native asset is always lumens (XLM).
+Lumens are used to pay for transactions
-// stellar network, and are used to fund the operations of Stellar.
+// on the stellar network, and are used to fund the operations of Stellar.
 //
 // When you first create a key pair, you need to fund it with atleast 0.5 lumens.
 This
 // is called the "base reserve", and makes the account valid.
 You can only transact to